1. What is kinesiology?

 3. What are the program's prerequisites?

 There are no prerequisites for the sport management concentration; however, the physical education concentration requires a minimum of 12 semester units of study in kinesiology including a basic movement anatomy or related course completed with a "C" or better.
+The Exercise Science concentration requires courses in Anatomy and Physiology, Exercise Physiology and Biomechanics or the equivalent.

 4. What is the GPA/GRE requirement?